 Let the engine cool before removing the pressure cap.
 Relieve any remaining pressure by turning the pressure cap slowly, without pushing down.
-When the pressure has been relieved, push down on the cap, turn it the rest of the way and withdraw it.
-Then remove the coolant drain cap (Figure 11) and drain the coolant into a suitable container.
+To remove the cap, push down and turn it the rest of the way.
+Then remove the bottom access cover (Figure 14), open the radiator drain cock and drain the coolant into a suitable container.
+Approximately 1.6 quarts (1.5 L) will drain.